alovajs/alovajs.github.io/v2/tutorial/strategy/seamless-data-interaction/what-more.md

 });
 ```

-###onPushedQueue
+### onPushedQueue

-silentMethod The event after entering the queue.
+It is the event triggered after the silentMethod enters the queue.
 It is valid when the behavior mode is `queue` or `silent`.
 If the queue is blocked in the **onBeforePushQueue** event, this function will not trigger.

 ### onFallback